User guides, FAQs and more

 Magnification has a slightly different meaning on a digital microscope, that needs a bit of thought if you are used to analogue microscopes.

-The magnification is fixed so the original images are always 1mm wide images.
+The magnification is fixed so the original images are always the width printed on the microscope head.
 However, they are saved to the camera roll as .JPG files, so it is easy to crop them and enlarge them digitally just like any other photo.
 We have used this digital zoom to get x1000 images that still look great.

 Like any digital image, ioLight images eventually become pixellated if you enlarge them too much.
-The limit of resolution of our optical system is 1 micron (that just 1 thousandth of a mm!)
+The limit of resolution of ioLight’s 1mm microscope is 1 micron (that just 1 thousandth of a mm!)
 What this means is that if you look at two lines, each 1 micron wide, that are 1 micron apart, you can see that they are in fact two lines and are not merged into one.
 We leave it to you to work out how to prove this (Email us for the answer if you give up!)

 Does the microscope have an XY stage?